-If you’ve ever purchased a WordPress theme, you know the feeling.1 It’s that exciting moment when you start customizing your site with theme options.
+If you’ve ever purchased a WordPress theme, you know the feeling. ((If you don’t know what a theme is, check out “Choosing the Right WordPress Design Strategy for your Website“.))
+It’s that exciting moment when you start customizing your site with theme options.
 Theme options change the look of your site by tweaking fonts, colors, and images.
 Generally, they’re meant for taking a theme used on many websites and making it your site.

 But themes can get a little cocky.
 A lot of themes come with options and features that cause more trouble than they’re worth.
 Through my experience with themes, I’ve come to learn which pieces of a theme are best left untouched.
 I’ll explain why and then give you an list of workarounds.

 The Lock In Effect

 “The Lock in effect” gained prominence last year from one particular blog post, but it’s not a new problem.
 It occurs when a theme or plugin requires so much work to change that you’re trapped with it.
 Here’s how that plays out: